 Call Our Experienced Kansas City Plumbers for Help with any Project

 We’ve been in the industry for decades, and no plumbing issue is too great or too small for our team of experts to handle.
 You can also call us for one of our plumbers to come on your jobsite for emergency services with wastewater or plumbing problems after business hours or on weekends, and our services won’t cost you anything extra.
-Contact A-1 Sewer & Septic Service, Inc. today to get a no-obligation quote on your repair job or plumbing project – you’ll be satisfied with our plumbing work and a job done right.
+Contact A-1 Sewer & Septic Service, Inc. today to get a quote on your repair job or plumbing project – you’ll be satisfied with our plumbing work and a job done right.